-- Develops and retains a diverse, high-performing workforce
+- Develops a diverse, high-performing workforce

 - Builds and reinforces a culture of learning